-ExpressVPN offers support for iOS, Android, Amazon Fire, Chromebook, macOS, Windows and Linux devices.
+NordVPN offers support for Windows, macOS, iOS, Android, Amazon Fire, Linux and Android TV devices.
 The provider also offers browser extensions for the Chrome and Firefox platforms.
-Up to 5 concurrent connections are allowed on a single username.
+Up to 6 concurrent connections are allowed on a single username.

 Flexibility like that means you can protect your internet connection and unblock websites, streaming services and gaming servers, no matter which device you’re using.